zyy-yuanyuan1027/MASK/README.md

 python main_dino.py
 ```
 ### Training of T2-S1 model
-The Vision Transformer model for self-supervised learning of two teacher networks and one student network that we use in the article is trained on three datasets.
+The visual converter model for self supervised learning of two teacher networks and one student network based on mask mechanism and multi teacher knowledge distillation used in our article was trained on three datasets.
 ```
 python T2-S1 Network.py
 ```